 User API classes are typically readable by all users, and can be modified by users with appropriate rights.

-Admin API classes are typically readable by all users, but can be created and modified only by a system administrator, organization administrator, or another user who has administrative rights.
+Admin API classes are typically readable by all users.
+However, only a system administrator, an organization administrator, or another user with administrative rights can create and modify them.